tel-0s/weaverpedia/README.md

 # Weaverpedia

-Welcome to the Digital Cradle Histories (AKA Weaverpedia), an ever-growing knowledge base on the infinite multiverse known as the Weave (otherwise referred to in some contexts as MUSPACE).
+Welcome to the Digital Cradle Histories (AKA Weaverpedia), an ever-growing knowledge base on the infinite multiverse known as the Weave (referred to in some contexts as MUSPACE).